 * December payrolls much lower than expected, weather blamed

-Investors continue to assess economic data through the eyes of the Fed, as they try to gauge how quickly it will reduce its market-friendly bond purchases.
+Investors continue to assess economic data through the eyes of the Fed as they try to gauge how quickly it will reduce its market-friendly bond purchases.
 December was the first payroll report since the U.S. central bank announced a slowing of the program.

-Sears Holdings Corp's shares fell 13.1 percent to $36.98 a day after the retailer reported steep declines in comparable-store sales at its Kmart and U.S. namesake chain for the crucial holiday season.
+Sears Holdings Corp fell 14 percent to $36.74 a day after the retailer reported steep declines in comparable-store sales at its Kmart and U.S. namesake chain in the crucial holiday season.

-Shares of trucking company YRC Worldwide fell 21.9 percent to $12.24, a day after sliding 16 percent as workers represented by the Teamsters union rejected a contract extension that the company proposed, putting a plan to restructure its debt in jeopardy.
+Shares of trucking company YRC Worldwide fell 19 percent to $12.70, a day after sliding 16 percent, as workers represented by the Teamsters union rejected a contract extension the company proposed, jeopardizing a plan to restructure its debt.

 Target Corp said a massive payment card data breach that occurred during the first three weeks of the holiday shopping season affected up to 70 million people, more than double its previous estimate.
 Its shares fell 1.2 percent to $62.56.